bhatti/formicary/docs/02-installation.md

     ```bash
     docker-compose up -d redis minio mysql
     ```
+    Or use the zero-dependency WebSocket + embedded SeaweedFS mode described above — no Docker needed.

 2.  **Configure Queen Server:**
-    Ensure your configuration file (`.formicary-queen.yaml` or a custom one) points to the correct addresses for Redis, MinIO, and your database.
+    Ensure your configuration file points to the correct addresses for your chosen queue provider, object store, and database.

 3.  **Run the Queen Server:**
     ```bash